Skip to main content Skip to footer

 Before starting treatment, it is important that you consider stopping smoking to reduce the risk of infection and help you fully recovery after your treatment.

-Side Effects of Surgery
+Side effects of surgery

 Radiation Therapy for Unknown Primary Cancer

-In cases where a cure is not possible, radiation therapy is used to relieve symptoms of advanced cancer of unknown primary.
-Symptoms that may require palliative radiation therapy include pain, bleeding, breathing and swallowing difficulties.
+• Palliative radiation therapy: In cases where a cure is not possible, a lower dose of radiation therapy is used to relieve symptoms of advanced or metastatic cancer.
+Symptoms that may require palliative radiation therapy include pain, bleeding, breathing and swallowing difficulties.This is given over a shorter number of treatments, not 7 weeks.

 How do I prepare for Radiation Therapy?

-You will meet with many members of the cancer care team, who will help you learn how to look after yourself through radiation therapy, recovery and long term follow-up.
+You will meet with many members of the cancer care team, who will help you learn how to look after yourself through radiation therapy, recovery and long-term follow-up.
 They will also talk to you about side effects and how to manage them.
 It may be helpful to write down questions as they come up, so you can ask anyone in your cancer care team when you see them.

-Your cancer and its treatment can make it hard to eat and drink.
+• Diet, nutrition and the role of your dietitian: Your cancer and its treatment can make it hard to eat and drink.
 Your doctor will recommend you see a dietitian to maximise your nutrition during treatment as well as while you are recovering.
-Sometime feeding tubes may be recommended depending on the area being treated and the dose of radiation therapy.
+Sometimes feeding tubes may be recommended depending on the area being treated and the dose of radiation therapy.
+There are two common types of feeding tubes:

-• Nasogastric tube: this type of tube goes through the nose down into the stomach and is usually used for short periods (days or weeks).
+• Nasogastric tube:this type of tube goes through the nose down into the stomach and is usually used for short periods (days or weeks).
 A nasogastric tube can be inserted at any time (before, during or after treatment).

-Your cancer and its treatment can make swallowing and speech difficult.
+• Speech, voice and swallowing: Your cancer and its treatment can make swallowing and speech difficult.
 Your doctor will recommend you see a speech pathologist, who can help you with ways to manage swallowing and communication difficulties, during and after treatment.

 Side Effects

 The side-effects of radiation therapy start around two weeks into treatment and progress through treatment to peak in the last week or just after treatment ends.
-The side effects start to improve 2-3 weeks after the end of treatment.
+The side effects start to improve 3-4 weeks after the end of treatment.

-Side effects associated with radiation therapy depend on:
+Side effects of radiation therapy depend on:

 • the dose of radiation therapy